RE at Home

 - When you’re in the car, bring up a moral dilemma and ask your child to think through it.
 This activity works especially well for long car rides or while waiting with one child while another finishes a practice or rehearsal.
 Some examples are: “You see your friend steal a piece of candy from another student’s desk.
 Do you tell that student and risk your friendship or stay quiet?”
 “You were talking when you weren’t supposed to, but your teacher thinks it was someone else and makes that person stay inside for recess.
 Do you correct her perception or stay quiet so you can play?”

 - Get involved with a charity and donate time/effort/goods together as a family.
 It can be especially meaningful for a child to give beloved toys or clothes they have outgrown to a charity (or better, a specific family) instead of throwing them away.
 Or, take a Friday morning and volunteer at Happy Kitchen.
-Ana Franklin can give you all of the details.
+Our Social Action committee can give you all of the details.

 - Participate in local rallies, workshops, clean-ups, etc.